jason-ng5/CourseraProject/CodeBook.md

 'average.txt' contains the mean of all measurements' mean and standard deviation of each subject and each activity.

-subject
+subject.
   A number from 1-30 identifying the subject who performed the activities for the measurements obtained.

 activity
   activity performed by the subject when the measurements were taken